dev-jam/opensesame-plugin-radboudbox/plugins/radboudbox_send_trigger/radboudbox_send_trigger.md

 - <http://www.gnu.org/licenses/gpl.txt>

-Radboud Buttonbox 'Send Trigger' plug-in contains works of others.
+This plug-in contains works of others.
 For the full license information, please refer to `debian/copyright`.